jxxcarlson/graphdisplay/README.md

 $ elm make GraphDemo.elm
 ```

 in the root of this folder.
+For examples which use this package,
+consult the examples folder in the source files on GitHub.